hbergman223/TUI-WM/README.md

 ## TUI-WM

-TUI-WM is a Lua-based terminal WM (not like tmux or GNU's screen) that can use simple graphics such as boxes, circles, and lines.
+TUI-WM is a Lua-based **window management engine** for building terminal user interfaces.
+Think of it as a 2D graphics layer for text mode.
+It handles layered rendering, sub-windows, and visual primitives like boxes, circles, and lines.

+Unlike terminal multiplexers (tmux/screen), TUI-WM is a **rendering library** for creating windowed applications *within* your terminal.

+## Requirements

+- Lua 5.1+
+- LuaSocket

 ## In action